omega8cc/advagg/README.txt

    create multiple files from one base file.
 Useful for gzip compression.

 Modify file names and aggregate bundles.
- * advagg_get_hooks_hash_alter.
+ * advagg_current_hooks_hash_array_alter.
 Add in your own settings and hooks allowing one to modify the 3rd base64 hash in a filename.
  * advagg_build_aggregate_plans_alter.
 Regroup files into different aggregates.

 Others.